 Blogs and Podcasts

 You do not need to have a diagnosed mental health issue to go to therapy or learn about improving your psychological well-being.
 Learning through reading and listening are also ways to reflect and explore and increase awareness of how stress, mental health, coping and relationships may be impacting us.
 We aim to support you to increase your awareness and explore strategies for the future.
-Discover more about equine assisted therapy and psychology here.Ideas for coping and getting out of the house to socialise in the Pandemic
+Discover more about equine assisted therapy and psychology here.Social Anxiety Disorder and ways to embrace authentic connections

 What Just Happened?
 Coping with a 'new normal' during and following the COVID- 19 Pandemic….
 Across the world the management of COVID-19 has changed lives, socially, emotionally, physically, and spiritually, due to restrictions, social distancing and isolation...